 Product catalog with columns:

 - Category column (required): column called e.g. “category_id” that contains string values.
-In the case of category list, individual categories have to be separated by a delimiter (e.g. "t-shirt" or "t-shirt;blue;man", where "t-shirt", "blue" and "man" are categories and ";" is delimiter).
+It can be single category (e.g. "t-shirt") or list of categories (e.g. "t-shirt;blue").
+In the case of category list, individual categories have to be separated by a delimiter (e.g. "t-shirt;blue;man", where "t-shirt", "blue" and "man" are categories and ";" is delimiter).

 - Datetime column (optional): column called “date_added” of values like “2019-01-01” indicating when a product was added to the catalog.
 You have to mark it as